WOMEN IN DESIGN AWARD: FINALISTS

 - Liza Chong, CEO INDEX:Design to Improve Life (Denmark)

-- Margaret Perry, Executive Director of Innovation and Entrepreneurship UTS (NSW, Aus)
+- Prof. Margaret Petty, Executive Director of Innovation and Entrepreneurship UTS (NSW, Aus)

 - Sarah Weir, CEO Design Council (UK)